 In addition, at the bottom of this post, I’ll provide basic tips for how to understand your DNA matches and give you helpful links to more posts about DNA matches.

 DNA matches are, by far, the best and most exciting aspect of DNA results.
 I have learned a lot from my DNA matches, and my goal is that this post helps you to understand more about how DNA matching works.

-When we talk about DNA matching, we are usually referring to autosomal DNA matches.
+When we talk about DNA matching, we are almost always referring to autosomal DNA matches.
 An “autosome” is one of our 22 numbered chromosomes.

 We have two copies of each chromosome.
 One copy is the maternal copy, and the other copy is the paternal copy.

 Each person inherits 50% of their DNA from their mother and 50% of their DNA from their father.
 The 50% of our DNA that we inherit from our mother is made up of half of our mother’s DNA and is passed down on the maternal copy each autosomal chromosome.

 The same occurs with DNA we inherit from our father.